kunjgit/GameZone/README.md

 - Fork the repository
 - Clone this repository   ``` git clone "url of the repo" ```
-- Raise and issue to add new game or to enhancement for a game (by selecting the appropriate issue template )
+- Raise an issue to add new game or to enhancement for a game (by selecting the appropriate issue template )
 - Wait till you have been assigned the issue
 - After you have been assigned the issue start working on the code
 - Create your new branch using ```git checkout -b <name of your branch> ```
 * Having your code into the repository
-    - Make your game folder into ```Games``` folder by the naming convention mentioned in [CONTRIBUTING GUIDELINE](./.github/CONTRIBUTING_GUIDELINE.md)
+    - Make your game folder into the ```Games``` folder by the naming convention mentioned in [CONTRIBUTING GUIDELINE](./.github/CONTRIBUTING_GUIDELINE.md)
     - Add your code files (index.html,style.css,script.js) in your game folder
-    - Create ```README.md``` file in your folder and add all the functionalities and how you can play that game in that README file , also include screenshots of working game , video of a game explaining (if required).
+    - Create a ```README.md``` file in your folder and add all the functionalities and how you can play that game in that README file, also include screenshots of the working game, video of a game explaining (if required).
     - To create ```Your_Folder/README.md ``` checkout the template [GAME README TEMPLATE](./Games/FOLDER_README_TEMPLATE.md)
     - Now take one good screenshot of your game that you want to display it on our website and add into ```assets/images``` (follow the naming convention <your_folder_name>.png or .jpeg or .jpg)
-    - add your folders link and name in main README.md (the one you are reading currently)
+    - add your folder's link and name in the main README.md (the one you are reading currently)

 - Push your changes to Github using ```git push origin <name your branch>```
 - Submit your changes for review by creating PR
-- And you are done !
+- And you are done!
-- I will review your code and I will merge your code to the main branch of this repository and you will notified for the same
+- I will review your code and I will merge your code to the main branch of this repository and you will be notified for the same
-- If you having queries in basic flow of github learn it from [CONTRIBUTING GUIDELINE](./.github/CONTRIBUTING_GUIDELINE.md)
+- If you are having queries in basic flow of github learn it from [CONTRIBUTING GUIDELINE](./.github/CONTRIBUTING_GUIDELINE.md)
 <br>